 More than 10 mm of moisture on the filter paper after 5 minutes is a sign of normal tear production.
 Both eyes normally release the same amount of tears.

 - Swelling or inflammation of the eyelids (

 - Previous eyelid or facial surgery

 There are no risks with this test.

-Even though the Schirmer test has been available for more than 100 years, several studies show that it does not properly identify a large group of people with dry eye.
+Even though the Schirmer test has been available since 1903, several studies show that it does not properly identify a large group of people with dry eyes.
 Newer and better tests are being developed.
 One test measures a molecule called lactoferrin.
 People with low tear production and dry eye have low levels of this molecule.

 Another test measures tear osmolarity, or how concentrated the tears are.
 The higher the osmolarity, the more likely it is that you have dry eye.

 Akpek EK, Amescua G, Farid Ml; American Academy of Ophthalmology Preferred Practice Pattern Cornea and External Disease Panel, et al. Dry eye syndrome Preferred Practice Pattern.
 Ophthalmology.
 2019;126(1):286-334.
 PMID: 30366798